 If you have a question about cervical cancer screening, talk to your health care provider (family doctor, nurse practitioner, physician assistant etc.).If you are a woman between the ages of 21 to 69 years, who has ever been sexually active, you can book a cervical cancer screening appointment on the Screen for Life Coach by calling us at (807) 684-7777 or 1-800-461-7031.

 The Ontario Cervical Screening Program is the provincial cervical cancer screening program that aims to prevent and reduce deaths from cervical cancer.
 As part of the program, you will receive letters reminding you when you are due for your next screening and result letters notifying you of your screening results.
-The program recommends that women have a Pap test if they are between 21 and 69 years of age and have ever been sexually active.
+Your health care provider will also receive a copy of your results.
+The program recommends that anyone with a cervix be screened for cervical cancer if they are between 21 and 69 years of age and have ever been sexually active.

 Cervical cancer screening is still needed if you:

 Individuals who have had a hysterectomy should talk to their healthcare provider to see if they need to continue to get screened for cervical cancer.

 Follow this link to find a location near you.